JustinChavez/Flask-Ask-HW/tutorial/tutorial.md

 # Intro

-In this tutorial I will be teaching how to make a Yes/No Framework easily as an Amazon Alexa skill.
+In this tutorial I will be teaching how to make a Yes/No Framework as an Amazon Alexa skill.

-For this tutorial I will demonstrate by encoding one of my favorite flowcharts from PHD Comics:
+I will demonstrate by building one of my favorite flowcharts from PHD Comics:

 ![alt text](https://raw.githubusercontent.com/JustinChavez/Flask-Ask-HW/master/tutorial/images/phd01.png "From PHD Comics")